neginraoof/CustomOperators/tutorial.md

 ```cpp
 Ort::CustomOpDomain custom_op_domain("org.pytorch.mydomain");
 ```
 Next, you need to create a custom kernel and  ```ORT::CustomOp``` struct, and add it to your custom domain.
-You can find an example [here](https://www.google.com)
+You can find an example [here](https://github.com/neginraoof/CustomOperators/blob/master/CuctomOperator/ort_custom_op/custom_op.h)
+The Compute function is implemented [here](https://github.com/neginraoof/CustomOperators/blob/master/CuctomOperator/ort_custom_op/custom_op.cc).
 Once you have the custom kernel and schema, you can add them to the domain using the C API as below:
 ```cpp
 GroupNormCustomOp custom_op;
 custom_op_domain.Add(&custom_op);
 ```

-Here you can find our example group norm implementation along with a sample ONNX Runtime unit test to verify the expected output.
+In the repository, you can find our example group norm implementation along with a sample ONNX Runtime unit test to verify the expected output.
 To build your custom operator with the reuiqred dependencies, you can use cmake.
 Add a file named ```CMakeLists.txt``` under the same directory where you have the ONNX Runtime source files.

 You can link the reuiqred libraries using ```target_link_libraries```: